htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   but can be disabled with :macro:`DOCKER_LOG_DRIVER_NONE` knob.
   :jira:`2190`

+- Jobs that are assigned nvidia GPUs now have the environment variable NVIDIA_VISIBLE_DEVICES set in addition to, and with the same value as CUDA_VISIBLE_DEVICES, as newer nvidia runtimes prefer the former.
+  :jira:`2189`

 - Added config parameter :macro:`SUBMIT_REQUEST_MISSING_UNITS`, to warn or prevent submitting with RequestDisk or RequestMemory without a units suffix.
   :jira:`1837`